Employee Wellbeing

 Physical wellbeing refers to the physical health and safety of employees.
 This includes providing a safe and ergonomic work environment, promoting regular exercise and healthy eating habits, and offering healthcare and wellness programs.
 Mental wellbeing, on the other hand, focuses on the psychological health of employees.
 This can be supported through initiatives such as stress management programs, flexible work arrangements, encouraging work-life balance, and providing access to counseling and support services.

 Effective employee wellbeing strategies not only benefit the employee experience but also the organization as a whole.
 It creates a positive work environment, boosts morale, reduces absenteeism, and enhances employee engagement and quality of life.
+It also reduces the changes of quiet quitting or employee disengagement.

 Why is employee wellbeing important?